mapbox/batfish/README.md

 I love shopping for cleaning supplies ...
 ```

+See [`examples/miscellany/`](examples/miscellany) to learn more about what's possible with Markdown wrappers.

 #### Import JS modules into jsxtreme-markdown

 In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using [`prependJs` front matter](https://github.com/mapbox/jsxtreme-markdown/tree/master/packages/jsxtreme-markdown#prependjs).